 In Primary School, our students become self-directed, resilient, life-long learners through a rigorous inquiry-based curriculum that stimulates authentic conceptual learning.

 Primary School is comprised of Grades 1 to 5 and ages 6–11

 Preparing Primary students for the future demands more than simple knowledge.
 Students need the flexibility and agility to apply knowledge to unfamiliar and complex situations.

-Inquiry-based learning is the core approach taken in the Primary School in order to develop motivated, logical and self-directed learners.
-This is fundamental to the IB’s Primary Years Programme (PYP) and it provides the intellectual foundation for the higher order skills students will use and develop throughout their school career.
-Inquiry-based learning is the pathway to the Diploma Programme, to University and to the working world beyond formal schooling.
+Through inquiry-based learning, we help develop motivated, logical and self-directed learners.
+Fundamental to the IB’s Primary Years Programme (PYP), inquiry provides the intellectual foundation for the higher-order skills students will use and develop throughout their learning - and is the pathway to the Diploma Programme, to University, and to the working world beyond formal schooling.

 Rigour: From the Simple to the Complex

 Rigour in Primary School balances the need for core skills and knowledge - with the development of higher-order skills and attributes such as critical thinking, flexibility, and agility.

 Rigour means moving from the simple to the complex, developing durable and enduring understandings in order to prepare students for the future.